jcoopersd/jcoopersd.github.io/README.md

 # jcoopersd.github.io

-My personal website, to be updated with more writing and personal prjects as time goes on.
+My personal website, to be updated with more writing and personal projects as time goes on.